Everything You Need To Know:

 - The government

-Online lenders provide financing options for businesses, making it easier for new businesses to get approved for quick finance.
-They provide start ups with more choices and flexibility at a simple click of a button, and there are also lenders that offer funding to businesses with bad credit.
+Online lenders and Credit Brokers provide financing options for businesses, making it easier for new businesses to get approved for quick finance.
+They provide start-ups with more choices and flexibility at a simple click of a button, and some lenders that offer funding to businesses with bad credit.

 - High approval rates